 1 night in Machu Picchu

 My idea to visit Machu Picchu was to walk through Hydroelectric.
 Honestly, It’s a good thing I didn’t.
-I left to Machu Picchu by train early in the morning, then, got on a bus, and finally, walked down to Machu Picchu.
+I travel to Machu Picchu by train early in the morning, then, got on a bus, and finally, walked down to Machu Picchu.
 I stayed here to sleep, but I think I could have saved some money and returned (late) to Cusco on the train.

 Just visiting the Inca city gets very tiring, the altitude, the humidity, the heat, and your physical condition are things to consider if you want to enjoy this wonder of the world.

 In this post, I have written a guide to visit Machu Picchu with the different alternatives to get there and its price.